About Course

 Instructor: National Institute of Public Safety (National IPS)

-Level: Beginner | Course Type: Hybrid | Duration: 4 Hours Online + 4 Hours In Person
+Level: Beginner | Course Type: Hybrid | Duration: 4 Hours Online + 4 Hours In Person (In-Person Sessions Offered in Los Angeles County, Santa Clarita)

 Certificate of Completion: Awarded Upon Completion of Both Parts.